 Australia excels in terms of the number of stocks assessed in the Index, with a total of 132 stocks included.
 Additionally, two-thirds of these (91 stocks) were evaluated using a recent, official stock assessment published by national or regional authorities.

 Despite this, 60 per cent of the fish caught in Australia’s waters, either commercially or recreationally, originates from unassessed stocks.
 These stocks lack official published assessments or do not have sufficient quantitative data available to estimate stock health using novel approaches.
 While the catch of other countries in Oceania are dominated (in catch volume) by a small number of species – most notably, tuna species – Australia’s fisheries are very diverse.
 The lack of stock assessments for this diverse catch composition highlights the considerable challenges that Australia faces in achieving SDG target 14.4.

-Eighty-three of the 133 stocks assessed (62 per cent) are estimated to be at sustainable levels of abundance.
+Ninety-two of the 132 stocks assessed (70 per cent) are estimated to be at sustainable levels of abundance.
 This includes some of the larger stocks caught in Australian waters by catch volume – such as Australian sardine (Sardinops sagax), western rock lobster (Panulirus cygnus) and jack mackerel (Trachurus declivis).
-As a result, stocks currently sustainable account for 30 per cent of the total catch in Australia’s national waters.
-The remaining catch originates from either overfished (nine per cent) or unassessed stocks (60 per cent).
+As a result, stocks currently sustainable account for 32 per cent of the total catch in Australia’s national waters.
+The remaining catch originates from either overfished (eight per cent) or unassessed stocks (60 per cent).